-I know.
 Everyone who starts a blog wants to get it right as soon as possible.
-But this doesn’t always happen, unfortunately.
+Unfortunately, this doesn’t always happen.
 Even for those who have been blogging for a long time, starting a new blog is always a challenge.
-And choosing the right blogging niche is among the biggest challenges to face to be successful blogging.
+Also, it’s undeniable that choosing the right blogging niche is among the biggest challenges to face to be successful blogging.

-If you’re sure you’ve chosen the wrong blog niche and that your blog’s problem isn’t elsewhere, you need to accept that you’re going to have to change your blog’s current niche or even start a new blog in another one.
+If you’re sure you’ve chosen the wrong blog niche and that your blog’s main issue isn’t elsewhere, you need to accept that you’re going to have to change your blog’s current niche or even start a new blog in another one.

-At least now you can identify the flaws in your current choice of niche, making it unlikely that you will repeat the same mistakes.
+At least now you can identify the flaws in your current blog niche, making it unlikely that you will repeat the same mistakes.
 That alone increases your chances of getting it right next time!